bet4a/d3wiki/Selections.md

 If *value* is specified, sets the attribute with the specified name to the specified value on all selected elements.
 If *value* is a constant, then all elements are given the same attribute value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's attribute.
 A null value will remove the specified attribute.

 If *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
-This is generally useful only if you know the element contains exactly one element.
+This is generally useful only if you know that the element contains exactly one element.

-The specified *name* may have a namespace prefix, such as "xlink:href" to specify an "href" attribute in the XLink namespace.
-By default, D3 supports svg, xhtml, xlink, xml and xmlns namespaces.
+The specified *name* may have a namespace prefix, such as `xlink:href`, to specify an "href" attribute in the XLink namespace.
+By default, D3 supports svg, xhtml, xlink, xml, and xmlns namespaces.
 Additional namespaces can be registered by adding to d3.ns.**prefix**.

 <a name="classed" href="Selections#wiki-classed">#</a> selection.<b>classed</b>(<i>name</i>[, <i>value</i>])